Cross-platform C SDK logo

 font_small_size ()

-Get the small font size by default for interface controls.
+Gets the small default font size for interface controls.

 real32_t